warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- Simplistic color and gradient filtering (tuning might be done automatically instead - not good at manual tuning)
+- Simplistic color and gradient filtering (tuning might be done automatically instead - not good at manual tuning).
+More work to robustify against low contrast / high brightness images.
+Also not tested on challenge videos.
-- Spent a lot of time on class implementation in view of tuning easiness
+- Spent a lot of time on class implementation in view of tuning easiness and on tuning itself...
 - Could improve on code encapsulation and lane following / recovery to save successful lanes positions and detect defects
 - Radii of curvature could be more precise in view of the camera extrinsics (i.e. wrt to the car)